AbelAtares/XGBoost-For-Student-Performance-Prediction/README.md

-🎓 XGBoost for Student Performance Prediction
+# 🎓 XGBoost for Student Performance Prediction

 This project focuses on predicting student academic performance using behavioral data and machine learning techniques.
-We implement and evaluate an XGBoost model to understand how different factors influence student outcomes and to assess the predictive power of data-driven approaches.
+The goal is to apply the XGBoost algorithm to uncover patterns in student behavior and evaluate how well these factors can predict academic outcomes.

+---

-📥 1.
-Import and Study Data
+## 📥 Import and Study Data

-In this section, we:

-Load the dataset from Kaggle
-Merge the two available tables into a single dataset Explore the data by checking its dimensions
-Handle missing values by removing empty entries

-This step ensures that the dataset is clean, consistent, and ready for modeling.
+In this section, we load the dataset from Kaggle and perform initial data exploration.
+The two available tables are merged into a single dataset, after which we inspect the dimensions to better understand its structure.
+Finally, we clean the data by removing missing or empty values to ensure consistency and reliability for the modeling phase.

+---

-🔀 2.
-Data Split
+## 🔀 Data Split

-Here, we:

-Separate the dataset into features (X) and target variable (y) Split the data into training (train_data) and testing (test_data) sets

-This allows us to train the model on one portion of the data and evaluate its performance on unseen data.
+Here, we prepare the data for training and testing.
+The dataset is divided into input features (X) and the target variable (y).
+Then, we split the data into training (**train_data**) and testing (**test_data**) sets, allowing us to evaluate model performance on unseen data.

+---

-🤖 3.
-Model Development
+## 🤖 Model Development

-In this section, we:

-Use scikit-learn and XGBoost libraries
-Build and train the model using key hyperparameters such as: n_estimators learning_rate max_depth

-We experiment with these parameters to improve model performance and achieve better predictions.
+In this stage, we build the predictive model using **scikit-learn** and **XGBoost**.
+The model is trained by tuning key hyperparameters such as the number of estimators (`n_estimators`), learning rate (`learning_rate`), and tree depth (`max_depth`).
+This process helps optimize performance and improve prediction accuracy.

+---

-📊 4.
-Model Evaluation
+## 📊 Model Evaluation

-To evaluate the model, we compute:

-Mean Squared Error (MSE) 📉
-R (correlation coefficient) 📈
-Accuracy ✅

-These metrics help us understand how well the model performs and how close the predictions are to the actual values.
+To assess the performance of the model, we compute several evaluation metrics, including **Mean Squared Error (MSE)**, **R (correlation coefficient)**, and **Accuracy**.
+These metrics provide insights into how well the model predicts student performance and how closely predictions match actual values.

+---

-📈 5.
-Data Visualization
+## 📈 Data Visualization

-Finally, we visualize the results by:

-Displaying a table with feature importance 🧠
-Plotting a graph comparing real vs predicted values 📊

-These visualizations provide insights into which variables are most influential and how accurate the model predictions are.
+Finally, we visualize the results to better interpret the model.
+We generate a table showing the importance of each feature, highlighting the most influential variables.
+Additionally, we create a plot comparing real values versus predicted values to visually assess model performance.

+---